bentonsmith8/RoverCam/python/README.md

 # RoverCam Python

 This is the python video streamer.
+It requires python3 version >3.8.5, 3 libraries, and creation of a virtual environment ahead of time.
 This works on the rover with a few extra steps which are detailed below.

-## Installation

-It requires python3 version >3.8.5, 3 libraries, and creation of a virtual environment ahead of time.
+## Setting Up A Virtual Environment

 To create a virtual environment, first install virtual environments with
 ```